 #GP(0) If a memory operand effective address is outside the CS, DS, ES, FS, or GS segment limit.
 (128-bit operations only.)
 If memory operand is not aligned on a 16-byte boundary, regardless of segment. #SS(0) If a memory operand effective address is outside the SS segment limit. #UD If EM in CR0 is set.
 (128-bit operations only.)
-If OSFXSR in CR4 is 0.
-(128-bit operations only.)
-If CPUID feature flag SSE2 is 0. #NM If TS in CR0 is set. #MF (64-bit operations only.)
+If OSFXSR in CR4 is 0 #NM If TS in CR0 is set. #MF (64-bit operations only.)
 If there is a pending x87 FPU exception. #PF(fault-code) If a page fault occurs. #AC(0) (64-bit operations only.)
 If alignment checking is enabled and an unaligned memory reference is made while the current privilege level is 3.